Anarchism and religion: Judaism

-A British Orthodox rabbi, Yankev-Meyer Zalkind, was an anarcho-communist and active anti-militarist.
-Rabbi Zalkind was a close friend of Rudolf Rocker, a prolific Yiddish writer and a prominent Torah scholar.
-He argued that the ethics of the Talmud, if properly understood, are closely related to anarchism.
+A British rabbi, Yankev-Meyer Zalkind, was an anarcho-communist and very active anti-militarist.
+Rabbi Zalkind, a close friend of Rudolf Rocker, was a prolific Yiddish writer and a prominent Torah scholar.
+He argued, that the ethics of the Talmud, if properly understood, is closely related to anarchism.
+Zalkind's philosophy was not popular with British Orthodox Jewry and Zalkind was shunned by the community, with Chief Rabbi Hertz denying Zalkind's rabbinic credentials and Zalkind being forced to renounce his rabbinic title.

-One contemporary movement in Judaism with anarchist tendencies is Jewish Renewal.
-The movement is trans-denominational, including Orthodox, non-Orthodox, Judeo-Buddhists, and Judeo-Pagans, focusing on feminism, environmentalism, and pacifism.